A LOCALLY OWNED, INDEPENDENT, ARTIST-RUN SPACE

 LOCATED IN KENT, OHIO @ 141 SOUTH WATER STREET

 Kelly Dietrick (artist/owner/operator)

-Troppus Projects was founded on May 1st of 2017 by Kelly Dietrick.
-After a little over a month of independent renovations to the space, the first show was installed and the doors opened.
+Troppus Projects was founded on May 1st of 2017 by artist, Kelly Dietrick.
+After a little over a month of independent renovations to the space, the first show was installed and the doors opened on June 17.
 Since then, Troppus has shown the work of over 100 artists and presented more than two dozen exhibitions.
 Supporting art and artists and a variety of creative projects is critical to the mission of the space, hence the name, SUPPORT backwards.
 Currently Troppus Projects is a one-person operation, which relies heavily on collaboration with artists and does not receive funding.
-If you are interested in supporting Troppus Projects and its mission, please consider visiting the space (virtually or safely in person), submitting to calls for art, and buying art.
+If you are interested in supporting Troppus Projects and its mission, please consider visiting the space, submitting to calls, and buying art.